Lake Norman: Climate

-Lake Norman, as with most of the rest of North Carolina, has a humid subtropical climate (Cfa in the Koppen Climate Classification), featuring warm-to-hot summers and cold-to-mild winters.
-There is no "dry season", and rainfall is highly variable year-round.
-Lake Norman gets a mean annual precipitation of about 43.1 in per year over an average of 75 precipitation days, with approximately 41.1 in being rain and the other 2 in being snow.
-Wind speeds are, on average, highest in February, while they are at their lowest in August.
+Like most of North Carolina, Lake Norman has a humid subtropical climate (Cfa) according to the Köppen climate classification, featuring warm-to-hot summers and cold-to-mild winters.
+There is no distinct dry season, and precipitation is highly variable year-round.
+Lake Norman gets a mean annual precipitation of about 43.1 in of precipitation annually, spread out over about 75 days.
+Approximately 41.1 in fall as rain, while the other 2 in fall as snow.
+Average wind speeds are found to be highest in February and lowest in August.